 The GAO or ESSO conducts periodic performance tests as appropriate to identify trends and possible improvements in unit operation.
-The GAO or ESSO responds to test results with changes to equipment, policies, routines, or procedures necessary to maintain unit availability and the unit's ability to support grid operations consistent with the Unit Plan.
+As applicable, the GAO or ESSO responds to test results with changes to equipment, policies, routines, or procedures necessary to maintain unit availability and the unit's ability to support grid operations consistent with the Unit Plan.